sheltermanager/asm3/doc/manual/wordkeys.rst

     Outputs an X if this animal is not neutered/spayed EntryCategory
     The entry category of the animal
+EntryType
+    The animal's entry type from the fixed list (Surrender, Stray, Transfer, etc).
 ReasonForEntry
     The reason the animal was brought to the shelter ReasonNotBroughtByOwner